-DIRF represents some 270 members from approximately 100 companies.
+DIRF represents around 300 members from approximately 100 companies.
 Members are primarily listed companies, and the member base represents about 95 per cent of the Danish market cap.
 However, also not-listed companies, organisations, service providers and consultants working with financial communications are represented, cf. DIRF members list.

 The Board of DIRF represents a cross section of the member base, and they determine the overall framework of the activities carried out in cooperation between the secretariat and the various committees within regulation, best practice, members’ meetings, web & communication and planning of the annual Danish IR-event, DIRFdagen.

 The DIRF network seeks to meet its objectives by arranging members’ meetings and conferences dealing with current IR-topics, sessions with academics researching in IR-related areas, trends and new ways of performing the IR-profession, new media developments, new evaluation methods, and once a year the Copenhagen Stock Exchange hosts a network meeting etc. Members’ meetings normally take place 5-6 times a year.